 Clarian Health Partners, a hospital chain based in Indiana, in 2009 will start charging workers who smoke, are overweight, or have high blood pressure, blood sugar or cholesterol.
-(See stories in BusinessWeek and the Chicago Tribune, and the Today Show blog).

 The plan, which could charge workers up to $780 a year, has drawn fire from opponents.
 According to the Chicago Tribune story: